The New England Company

 Overview

-The New England Company, established in 1649, is Britain's oldest extant Anglican missionary society and operates exclusively as a grant-giving charity.
-With a Royal Charter granted in 1662, the organization has evolved significantly from its original mission of sending missionaries to North America.
+The New England Company, founded by Act of Parliament on 27 July 1649, is the oldest missionary society active in Britain today and operates exclusively as a grant-giving charity.
+With a Royal Charter granted in 1662, the organisation has evolved significantly from its original mission of sending missionaries to North America.
 Following American independence, it redirected its focus to Canada and expanded to the West Indies in the 1790s.
-Today, the Company disburses its entire annual net income (approximately £350,000 based on 2023 income figures) to support Christian mission and ministry projects.
-With total expenditure of £739,479 in 2023, the organization demonstrates its commitment to furthering the work of the Church amongst indigenous peoples of Canada and communities in the West Indies and Bermuda, with particular emphasis on ministry training and capacity building.
+Today, the Company disburses its entire annual net income to support Christian mission and ministry projects.
+With total expenditure of £739,479 in 2023, the organisation demonstrates its commitment to furthering the work of the Church amongst indigenous peoples of Canada and communities in the West Indies and Bermuda, with particular emphasis on ministry training and capacity building.

 Funding Priorities

-The Company operates a single grant program with rolling applications processed through two distinct routes:
+The Company operates a single grant programme with rolling applications processed through two distinct routes:

 Route 1 - Diocesan Applications: For projects supported by Anglican dioceses in Canada or the West Indies, requiring diocesan Bishop approval and signature.

-Route 2 - Direct Applications: For recognized theological colleges and institutes providing ordained or lay ministry training (e.g., Vancouver School of Theology, Jessie Salter Institute, Codrington College).
+Route 2 - Direct Applications: For recognised theological colleges and institutes providing ordained or lay ministry training (e.g., Vancouver School of Theology, Jessie Salter Institute, Codrington College).

 Application Method: Rolling basis via email to thesecretary@newenglandcompany.org